 While the carbenoid mechanism is a radical process and reduces the happenings on zinc metal surface.
 The reduction takes place at the surface of the zinc catalyst.
 In this reaction, alcohols are not postulated as intermediates, because subjection of the corresponding alcohols to these same reaction conditions does not lead to alkanes.

 The following proposal employs the intermediacy of zinc carbenoids to rationalize the mechanism of the Clemmensen Reduction:

-The underlying substance must not react to the acidic conditions.
-The acid sensitive base substance reacts in the Wolff-Kishner reduction that has a strong base if it is milder than it is Mozingo reduction.
+The underlying substance must not react to acidic conditions.
+The acid-sensitive base substance reacts in the Wolff-Kishner reduction that has a strong base if it is milder then it is Mozingo reduction.
 The reaction is not for the substances that are sensitive to acids.

-The heterogeneous nature makes the mechanism remains obscure, in spite of its antiquity and the studies on mechanism are difficult.
-There are only a few studies on the particular reaction proposed like possibly zinc carbenoids and organozinc intermediates.
+The heterogeneous nature makes the mechanism remain obscure, in spite of its antiquity and the studies on the mechanism are difficult.
+There are only a few studies on the particular reaction proposed like possibly zinc carbenoids and organozinc intermediate.

 What is the product formed after Clemmensen reduction?